My Personal Information and/or Identity was Stolen

 - Use a password manager to reset and store unique passwords for each individual online account.
-Repeat passwords are one of the biggest vulnerabilities in all types of online crime, including identity theft.
+Repeat passwords are among the biggest vulnerabilities in all types of online crime, including identity theft.

 - Consider using an identity theft protection service which, for a price, can monitor your credit and financial accounts, notify you of suspicious activity, and help you recover lost funds.

 - Set up the defense mechanism known as “multi-factor authentication” or “MFA” for short.
 To learn more about MFA and how to use it, read our FAQ.

 - If you really want to step up your security, download an MFA “authenticator” app which provides a more secure method of accessing your account.